Powerlearnproject/se-day1-assignment-sithandekile/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-It is all about giving instuctions to the computer,solving real-world problems using technology It is important as one can be able to build systems and apps to make life easier for the users
+It is all about giving instuctions to the computer,solving real-world problems using technology.
+It is important as one can be able to build systems and apps to make life easier for the users.

 Identify and describe at least three key milestones in the evolution of software engineering.
-Early foundation which were first built computers in 1940 until 1960 followed by Standardizatio and Modern Software engineering which came in 1970-1990 where the term software engineering was born to improve software development practices,lastly Modern Advancement which came in the year 2000 until today which come with dynamic websites,mobile first and many more
+Early foundation which were first built computers in 1940 until 1960 followed by Standardizatio and Modern Software engineering which came in 1970-1990 where the term software engineering was born to improve software development practices,lastly Modern Advancement which came in the year 2000 until today which come with dynamic websites,mobile first and many more.

 List and briefly explain the phases of the Software Development Life Cycle.
 Planning which involves product developers to do all necessary researches and analysis for best product.